 Since the corrupt judiciary largely ensures impunity for the powerful, those popularly believed to be behind this kind of assassination in Cambodia are not held accountable – just prior to his death Kem Ley had been vocal about a highly sensitive Global Witness report on the wealth accumulated by Prime Minister Hun Sen’s family.
 The report had concluded that the family’s holdings span the country’s most lucrative sectors, including those characterised by high levels of corruption, human rights abuses and environmental damage.

 The picture that emerges is that of a race by a powerful, internationally connected elite to capture the wealth remaining in the country’s rapidly diminishing natural resources for use in the global market.
 The more the ancient, biodiverse forests diminish, the greater the haste to take what one can while stocks last.
 Resistance by the forest’s inhabitants, with their long traditions of small-scale rotating agriculture and respecting the powers of the land upon which all humanity depends, may be the last hope for these forests and our common future.

 Dr. Alexandra Kent is an associate professor and senior researcher in social anthropology.
 She has conducted studies in India, Malaysia, and Cambodia on various aspects of religious activity and social change.
-This piece has been adapted from the original Swedish version on the Dissident Blog (Swedish PEN Association) published 3 May 2017.
+This piece has been adapted from the original version on the Dissident Blog (Swedish PEN Association) published 3 May 2017.
+The research upon which this article was based was sponsored by the Bank of Sweden Tercentenary Foundation, to whom the author wishes to express sincere thanks.
 Image credit: CC by ND Strupler/Flickr.